itzNamanDev/IpLoggerV1/README.md

 **Copy the webhook URL**
 **Configure the Webhook URL**

-# 3. Open the index.html file and replace YOUR_WEBHOOK_URL_HERE with your actual Discord webhook URL.
+**3. Open the index.html file and replace YOUR_WEBHOOK_URL_HERE with your actual Discord webhook URL.**

 ## **📋 Usage**
-**-Simply host the index.html file on your web server.
+**Simply host the index.html file on your web server.
 When someone visits the site, their IP address will be logged and sent to the specified Discord channel via the webhook.**

 ## **📂 Project Structure**
 ```bash